mkhaled87/CSCI5854_lab/README.md

 You need to have MATLAB installed in your host machine (not inside the Docker container) to be able to simulate the controllers resulting from SCOTS.
 You need to also have a C++ compiler compatible with MATLAB.
 Check [this guide](https://www.mathworks.com/help/matlab/matlab_external/choose-c-or-c-compilers.html) to configure MATLAB's mex compiler with your compatible C++ compiler.
+For Windows, this guide is tested with (Microsoft Visual Studio 2019 Comunity Edition)[https://visualstudio.microsoft.com/vs/community/].
+For MacOS/Linux, this guide is tested with Gcc/G++ and Clang/Clang++.
 Now, follow the steps below to get the interface installed:

 - Open MATLAB.